LLRCMS/bye_splits/README.md

 ### 2) 3D display app

 Make sure you have activated your `conda` environment.
+    conda activate <Env>

 Run the following lines.
 With these commands, some useful packages to run the web application (e.g. `dash`, `uproot`, `awkward`, etc) will be installed in your `conda` environment:

     conda install dash
     python3 -m pip install dash-bootstrap-components